 Our clinic's research focuses on uncovering the underlying causes of Tourette's syndrome and developing the next generation of treatments and interventions.

-The Mass General Center for Human Genetic Research is part of the Tourette Syndrome Association International Consortium for Genetics, which is working to identify the genes that may be responsible for Tourette's syndrome.
+The Mass General Center for Genomic Medicine is part of the Tourette Syndrome Association International Consortium for Genetics, which is working to identify the genes that may be responsible for Tourette's syndrome.
 If you are a patient with Tourette's syndrome and would like information about participating in this important study, contact project director Cornelia Illmann, PhD.

 Mass General hosts a number of ongoing clinical trials involving Tourette's syndrome and related disorders.
 Browse online for open trials.

 One of the few dedicated Tourette's syndrome clinics in New England, we see about 75 to 100 new cases each year, including patients who are referred here due to the complexity of their cases.